localPress

 WordPress tooling.

-$brew install gfargo/localpress/localpress
+$brew install gfargo/tap/localpress

-localpress list
+localpress list -i

-localPress interactive media browser — browse and filter your WordPress media library from the terminal
+localPress interactive media browser — navigate items, view details, and configure optimization from the terminal

 Why localPress